minprog/programming-1-hispeed/info/10 Syllabus.md

 ## Problem Sets

 Five problem sets are assigned during the course.
-Each is due by a pre-set deadline: Friday, at noon.
+Each is due by a pre-set deadline: Friday, just before midnight.
 Lateness of electronic submissions is determined down to the minute by submissions' timestamps.
 Submitting more than seven minutes late is equivalent to submitting twenty-four hours late.
 Late work is not ordinarily accepted, except in cases of medical emergency.

 A schedule of problem sets, subject to change, appears below.